pingcap/tispark/docs/authorization_userguide.md

 ## limitations

-- Not supported with hive as datasource
+- Not supported with datasource except tidb
 - Not supported with role-based privileges
 - Not supported with TiDB Data Source API, such as TiBatchWrite